Lopez19/Lopez19/README.md

 - 🔭 I’m currently working on [Portfolio](https://www.horacioing.com/#/home)

-- 🌱 I’m currently learning java with Springboot and UX/UI Design
+- 🌱 I’m currently learning Java with Springboot and UX/UI Design

 - ❓ Ask me about anything related to MERN and MEAN stack and related technologies